Red Flags of a Ponzi Scheme: What the SEC Wants Investors to Know

 How to Get Out of a Pyramid Scheme

 Investors who bought into a Ponzi scheme should consider their legal options.
 It may be that their brokerage firm failed to supervise their representative broker.
 Investors have been able to recover lost funds, for example, following allegations that Oppenheimer failed to supervise a broker who allegedly operated a Ponzi scheme using connections through his work at Oppenheimer.
 He even transferred money to his Horizon Private Equity III scam from Oppenheimer accounts.

 In some cases, investors have successfully recovered money through “clawback lawsuits.”
 Clawback lawsuits have allowed Madoff investors to recoup money from banks that funneled investors’ money to Madoff, as well as from early investors whose “profits” were really just payments from subsequent investors.

 Contact Kurta Law if you believe you may have suffered losses as a result of a Ponzi scheme.
-Our attorneys can help you gather the information you need to prove your case to the Financial Industry Regulatory Authority.
+Our securities attorneys can help you gather the information you need to prove your case to the Financial Industry Regulatory Authority.
 Investors who suspect they may be involved in a Ponzi scheme should also report the scheme to the FBI or the SEC.